 In an attempt to offset some of these ails for some of you, here are our ergonomic essentials for remote working.

 If you tend to work in multiple locations, the chances are you have decided to use a laptop.
 Using a laptop stand will elevate your screen, making sure your eyes are parallel with the top of your screen.
 This will stop you looking down at the screen and prevent neck strain.
-We recommend the Lapjack stand as it is easily portable and super lightweight.

 That’s right, we are recommending that you take a break!
 Working remotely allows you to slip out of your strict routine and may mean you become more sedentary.
 Also, being away from the distraction of colleagues will mean you can really get stuck in and concentrate on some big tasks and the time will quickly run away with you.
 Getting up to make a drink is a way of taking regular breaks to stretch and refocus your eyes.
 A brisk walk to a local coffee shop will also do you the world of good, preventing a completely sedentary working day.